MicrosoftDocs/fabric-docs/docs/real-time-intelligence/medalian_architecture.md

 You may want to keep this data for Change Capture purposes and the ability to replay the data.
 If your Bronze Layer is utilizing Eventstream then you can output the data to OneLake before any transformations or enhancements are performed by the event processing.
 If your Bronze Layer is utilizing an Eventhouse table you can [mirror](https://learn.microsoft.com/en-us/fabric/real-time-intelligence/event-house-onelake-availability) the data to OneLake.

 - **Silver Layer**
 Typically, at this layer you will have two tables.
-One for the transfromation and enhancements along wih a materialized-view for deduplications.
-On the first table you can set the [retention policy](https://learn.microsoft.com/en-us/kusto/management/retention-policy?view=microsoft-fabric) to 0 days meaning the data never shows up in the table but is stilled deduped by the materialized-view.
+One for the transformation and enhancements along with a materialized-view for deduplications.
+On the first table you can set the [retention policy](https://learn.microsoft.com/en-us/kusto/management/retention-policy?view=microsoft-fabric) to 0 days meaning the data never shows up in the table but is still deduped by the materialized-view.
 The dedup materialized-view is used for high granular analytics, so setting both the [retention policy](https://learn.microsoft.com/en-us/kusto/management/retention-policy?view=microsoft-fabric) for how long you want to keep the data and the [caching policy](https://learn.microsoft.com/en-us/kusto/management/cache-policy?view=microsoft-fabric) based on your query patterns allows you to optimize your cost.
 Many time the silver layer is not needed for the length of time the Gold Layer is.

 - **Gold Layer**
 This layer is optimized for visualization with your aggregate materialized-view and latest value materialized-view.
 In most scenarios this down-sampled data is kept and queried for a longer period of time than your Silver Layer.
-By utilizing [retention policy](https://learn.microsoft.com/en-us/kusto/management/retention-policy?view=microsoft-fabric) for how long you want to keep the data and the [caching policy](https://learn.microsoft.com/en-us/kusto/management/cache-policy?view=microsoft-fabric) based on your query patterns, this process is handle nativly.
+By utilizing [retention policy](https://learn.microsoft.com/en-us/kusto/management/retention-policy?view=microsoft-fabric) for how long you want to keep the data and the [caching policy](https://learn.microsoft.com/en-us/kusto/management/cache-policy?view=microsoft-fabric) based on your query patterns, this process is handled natively.

 **Native Visualization Layer**
 With a single click I can pin any query from the Gold or Silver layer into a new or existing Power BI Report or RTI Dashboard.